 Permits are free and self issue.
 They are located in a box a ways up the trail at the national forest boundary and should be displayed at all times.

 Fires are not permitted along the loop so bring a canister stove.

 This breathtaking loop can be done as an overnighter but I recommend a slower pace to really enjoy the area.
 Consult a MAP and decide how much you want to see and how far you’d like to go each day.
 I tacked on an extra day to leave the loop and spend a night at Imogene Lake.
 It is a stunning glacial lake that is well worth the beast of a climb up and over the pass to get there.
 This is the itinerary I chose:

 Day 1: Pettit Lake to Farley Lake 5 miles and 1351 ft of elevation gain

 - Sea level dwellers should keep in mind that the trail head starts at 6,996 ft.
-Hydrate and watch for signs of altitude sickness.
+Hydrate, drink lots of electrolytes, and watch for signs of altitude sickness.

 Day 2: Farley Lake to Imogene Lake 4.8 miles, 1834 ft of gain, and 1190 ft of loss.

 - Don’t let the short mileage fool you, this is a challenging climb.
 There is a water source midway at the bottom of the first pass at the Imogene and Edna Lakes trail junction.